ZoeNguyen73/Desk-Buddy/README.md

 ## About **Desk Buddy**

 ### Project description
-As more people work from home or work remotely, **Desk Buddy means to be a virtual "companion" to "work" alongside the user.
+As more people work from home or remotely, **Desk Buddy** means to be a virtual "companion" to "work" alongside the user.
 The virtual buddy will provide **encouragements** and **timely reminders to take breaks** - similar to how a real life co-worker may do.

 ### Key functionalities
 * At a set frequency (configurable by the user), send a message in the chat box.
 The message can be a random message, or an interactive reminder/prompt for break.
 * Store user's to-do list and allow users to add/edit/complete tasks
 * Capture a snapshot summary of the day
 * Automatically ends the program at a set end time
-* Note: for this demo version, frequency is set in "seconds".
-For real-life usage, frequency will be set in "minutes" instead.
+* Note: for this demo version, frequency is set in _seconds_.
+For real-life usage, frequency will be set in _minutes_ instead.

 ### Link
 [https://zoenguyen73.github.io/Desk-Buddy/src/index.html](https://zoenguyen73.github.io/Desk-Buddy/src/index.html)